Modularity of higher theta series I: cohomology of the generic fiber: Arithmetic Fourier transform

-In the general case, $Y$ (therefore also $\wh{Y}$) is split by some finite \'{e}tale base change $T' \rightarrow T$.
+In the general case, after working componentwise if necessary, choose a finite \'{e}tale surjective map $s:T_0\to T$ which splits the finite \'{e}tale sheaves $Y$, $Y'$ and the morphism $\varphi:Y'\to Y$ in the sense of the previous paragraph.
 Then the proof reduces to that in the split case, as in the proof of Lemma \ref{lem: involutivity}. \end{proof}